 Hire a Buyer’s Agent

 No matter what research you do for yourself nothing comes close to the experience you’ll gain from hiring a qualified buyer’s agent.
-They understand market dynamics, how to negotiate and what to look for in a property.
-The sellers will also feel more confident as it further shows how committed you are to closing on the deal.
+They understand market dynamics, what to look for in a property and how to submit and negotiate a low-ball

 The NYC market is set for a switch to a buyer’s market, for now anyway.
 That can always change so it helps to take the most advantage of it you can.
 Play your cards right and you could end up scoring a very good deal.